jeremyhahn/gitformation/README.md

 # gitformation

-Binds git commit changes with AWS CloudFormation stack operations, by parseing a git log to determine which files have been created, modified and/or deleted since the last commit.
+Binds git commit changes with AWS CloudFormation stack operations, by parsing a git log to determine which files have been created, modified and/or deleted since the last commit.
 For each change, the corresponding AWS CloudFormation stack operation is executed.
 For new files, create-stack, updated files, update-stack, and deleted files, delete-stack.